 If we can bring awareness to our voices and experiences, maybe it can help someone else in a similar situation navigate their obstacles with a little more ease and hope.
 Maybe it can make someone think twice about judging or gossiping about someone.

-I have personally struggled with depression and PTSD because of my experience with post separation abuse.
+I have personally struggled with depression and PTSD.
 I used to be exuding creative energy, an endless drive, an inability to get sick, I used to be able to do it all.
 That was until the PTSD, depression, anxiety, and constantly activated fight or flight system caught up with me.